 By Eric Forrest

-Looking for a last minute winter getaway?
-Look no further than Park City, Utah.
 Less than an hour drive into the mountains from Salt Lake City sits one of the most picturesque ski towns in America.
-And with direct flights between Toronto and Salt Lake City going out almost daily, it's an easy trip to make with boundless activities for people of all ages!
+And with direct flights between Toronto and Salt Lake City going out almost daily, Park City is an easy trip to make with boundless activities for people of all ages!

 The downtown core is filled with rich history and is something to see in itself.
 The main street is brimming with buildings from the 19th century silver mining boom and is still reminiscent of an old mining town to this day – but with a modern flair.
 The main street is lined with shops, restaurants, art galleries, museums, adventure companies and more.
 Set among the Wasatch Mountain range, the town is surrounded by snow-capped mountains ensuring no matter what you are there for, your view is spectacular.